 Translated into English my formulas read:

-Check that the Start Date (in B5) is less than or equal to the first date (in G4),AND take the start date (in B5) less 1 + the Estimated days (in E5) and check it’s greater than or equal to the first date (in G4).
-If both of these arguments are TRUE colour the cell in medium green.
+Check that the Start Date (in B5) is less than or equal to the first date (in G4),AND calculate the end date by taking the start date (in B5) less 1 + the Estimated days (in C5) and check it’s greater than or equal to the first date (in G4).
+If both of these arguments are TRUE, colour the cell in medium green.